Please select a page for the Contact Slideout in Theme Options > Header Options

 2. Provides extraordinary support for the benefit of the school

-Nomination Requirements
+Nomination Packet Requirements

-Nominations packets are reviewed annually and honorees are selected by a committee.
+Nominations packets are reviewed annually, and honorees are selected by a committee.
 The nominator must provide all materials pertinent to the nomination.
 The complete nomination file is limited to 12 pages.

 The following items are required:

-1. Download Nomination Form
+1. Nomination form: https://education.tamu.edu/wp-content/uploads/2023/09/Outstanding-Alumni-Nomination-Form2.pdf

-a.
-Nominee’s education (degrees, honorary degrees, names of institutions, year conferred)
+1. Nominee’s education (degrees, honorary degrees, names of institutions, year conferred)

-b.
-Nominee’s awards (professional, community, business, etc.)
+2. Nominee’s awards (professional, community, business, )

-c.
-Nominee’s accomplishments and contributions
+3. Nominee’s accomplishments and contributions

 3. Statement of Nominee’s “Transformational Moments” throughout their career

-4. One nomination letter (two page limit)
+4. One nomination letter (two-page limit)

 Contact